yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 <!--- TODO: Do we need to create a project first?
 Or is one created for us by default?) --->

-Let’s head to the MissingLink Kera Tutorial 1 [Github repository](https://github.com/missinglinkai/missinglink-keras-tutorial1), and examine it.
+Let’s head to the MissingLink Keras Tutorial 1 [Github repository](https://github.com/missinglinkai/missinglink-keras-tutorial1), and examine it.
 Notice it contains the program file, `mnist_cnn.py`, and a `requirements.txt` file.
 This code trains a simple convnet on the MNIST dataset (borrowed from [Keras examples](https://github.com/keras-team/keras/blob/master/examples/mnist_cnn.py)).

 In order for us to make changes, we will need to create a copy of the repo and fetch it to your local development environment.
 Please go ahead and create a fork of the [tutorial repository](https://github.com/missinglinkai/missinglink-keras-tutorial1), by clicking on the fork button.